 Communications & Administrative Coordinator

-Her experience in the music industry as a self-managed artist, as well as her experience as a digital marketer and venue promoter, make her a welcome addition to our team.
+Her experience in the music industry as a self-managed artist, as well as a marketer and venue promoter, make her a welcome addition to our team.